UBC-CIC/census-explorer/docs/DeploymentGuide.md

 [![amplifybutton](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/UBC-CIC/census-explorer)

-This should take you to the following screen: Click on Connect to Github and log in to your Girhub Account.
+This should take you to the following screen: Click on **Connect to Github** and log in to your Github Account.
 ![amplifyConsole](./screenshots/amplifyConsole.png)

 **From the dropdown, make sure to choose the role that you just made!**